deva766825gupta/deva766825gupta/README.md

 <h2 align = "center">📖 About Me</h2>

 <p align = "left">
-🎓 I’m an Open-Source enthusiast & a  pursuing my Bachelors in Elecrical Engineering from DTU .<br>
+🎓 I’m a pursuing my Bachelors in Elecrical Engineering from DTU .<br>
 🖥 I m passionate about learning new technologies and frameworks.<br>
 👨‍💻 I’m currently learning Backend.<br>
 🤝 I’m looking to collaborate with New Open Source Organisation and Open Source projects.<br>